brandonhenricks/XperienceCommunity.AspNetCore.HealthChecks/README.md

 ## Health Checks

+### Application Initialized Health Check

+The `ApplicationInitializedHealthCheck` class is an implementation of the `IHealthCheck` interface.
+It is used to perform a health check on the application initialization.

 ### Azure Search Task Health Check

 The `AzureSearchTaskHealthCheck` is a health check implementation that checks the Azure Search Task for any errors.